burk-manu/ProjectOne/README.md

 ## Features

-Master Math offers a range of tools and functionalities, including:
+Project One offers a range of tools and functionalities, including:
 - **Basic Mathematical Operations**: Addition, subtraction, multiplication, division, modulo and power.
 - **Advanced Calculations**: square roots, calulate zeros of functions, integrals, and logarithms.
 - **Customizable Settings**: Set the duration of the log rotation and more.